The best-written CV with good CV keywords is worthless if no one sees it!

 • names of professional organizations to which you belong, etc.

 You need to realize, that when a prospective employer reads the keyword "sales", s/he will assume you have experience in product/service presentation, cold-calling, negotiations, sales closings, customer service and more.
-Just single keyword can communicate multiple skills and qualifications.
+Just a single keyword can communicate multiple skills and qualifications.

 Use keywords in all your marketing communications, including CVs, resumes, cover letters, interview follow-up letters, executive profiles and more.
 Carefully integrate them into the text, when and where appropriate.
 Be sure you are communicating a complete message of who you are and what value and knowledge you bring to the organization.